jzurner1/cyber_learning_path/blog.md

 ### Day 0: Setting up

-`3/11/22 - 3/12/22`
+`3/11/22 - 3/13/22`

-The 11th and 12th have been my days to set up the learning path and find out what I want to focus on.
-I plan to start tomorrow (Sunday) so I can have nice weekly sections.
+The 11th through 13th have been my days to set up the learning path and find out what I want to focus on.
+I plan to start tomorrow so I can have nice weekly sections.
 Over the coming weeks I will change the checklist as I learn more, but the general idea will stay the same.